radiantlogic-v8/documentation-new/documentation/release-notes/v748-release-notes.md

 -	[VSTS45772]: Fixed the task log refresh behavior in the Main Control Panel > Directory Namespace > [activity that launches a task] > Task Monitor window so that the logs are correctly tailing and it does not take the user back to the top every time it refreshes.

 -	[VSTS45786]: Fixed an issue with the "Attributes not displayed in logs for security purposes" not functioning properly for all logs.
+The setting was not enforced properly for Search Requests when the attribute (indicated in that property) was used in a Search FILTER.
+For example, if a client requested a filter of (department=Sales) in a search request, and the department attribute was listed in the attributes to NOT display in the logs, the attribute value was being shown in clear in the vds_server_access.log whereas the value of the attribute should have been shown in the log replaced by * like this (department=**********).

 -	[VSTS45799]: Fixed an issue where the Main Control Panel > Replication Monitoring tab table did not allow the user to expand store names with commas in them.